DanielAndreasen/pyStar/README.md

 open an issue, or create a pull request.

 ## Installation
-It's python, duh...
-Things you need is `python3.6` and the modules listed in the `requirements.txt` (probably not the latest version as listed there).
+Things you need is `python3.6` and the modules listed in the `requirements.txt`.
-If you must, you can of course use `pip install git+https://github.com/DanielAndreasen/pyStar` and then `import star` for all its glory.
+It is recommended to install by running this command: `pip install git+https://github.com/DanielAndreasen/pyStar` and then `import star` for all its glory.
+This will also take care of any requirements not installed on your system.

 ## Usage